This manual is for Eclector version 0.12.0.

 function in custom-macro-readtable

-calls cl:second
+calls cl:first

-returned by eclector.reader:read
+object returned by eclector.reader:read

 :